erew123/alltalk_tts/README.md

 - 🟠 [API Suite and JSON-CURL](https://github.com/erew123/alltalk_tts?#-api-suite-and-json-curl)
 - 🔴 [Future to-do list & Upcoming updates](https://github.com/erew123/alltalk_tts?#-future-to-do-list)

-### 🔄 Feature requests, Updates & Bug fixes
-Please check the below link to find a list of all recent updates and changes.
-#### &nbsp;&nbsp;&nbsp;&nbsp;🔄 **Updates list & bug fixes list** can be found [here](https://github.com/erew123/alltalk_tts/issues/25)
-#### &nbsp;&nbsp;&nbsp;&nbsp;🔄 **Current Feature request list** can be found [here](https://github.com/erew123/alltalk_tts/discussions/74)

-I welcome your input and ideas for new features, suggestions, and improvements.
-Feel free to share your thoughts and collaborate in the discussions area.
-It's important to note that I am not a company; I've undertaken this project purely out of passion and for fun.
-As such, while I am always eager to hear ideas and will strive to implement them as time allows, please remember that any work I do on this project is done on my own personal time.

-If you find this project valuable and would like to show your appreciation, you can make a donation on my [Ko-fi](https://ko-fi.com/erew123) page.
-Your support goes a long way in ensuring that I can continue to deliver even better features and experiences.
+### 🆘 Support Requests, Troubleshooting & Feature requests
+I'm thrilled to see the enthusiasm and engagement with AllTalk!
+Your feedback and questions are invaluable, helping to make this project even better.
+To ensure everyone gets the help they need efficiently, please consider the following before submitting a support request:

+**Consult the Documentation:** A comprehensive guide and FAQ sections (below) are available to help you navigate AllTalk.
+Many common questions and troubleshooting steps are covered here.

+**Search Past Discussions:** Your issue or question might already have been addressed in the discussions area or [closed issues](https://github.com/erew123/alltalk_tts/issues?q=is%3Aissue+is%3Aclosed).
+Please use the search function to see if there's an existing solution or advice that applies to your situation.

+**Bug Reports:** If you've encountered what you believe is a bug, please first check the [Updates & Bug Fixes List](https://github.com/erew123/alltalk_tts/issues/25) to see if it's a known issue or one that's already been resolved.
+If not, I encourage you to report it by raising a bug report in the [Issues section](https://github.com/erew123/alltalk_tts/issues), providing as much detail as possible to help identify and fix the issue.

+**Feature Requests:** The current Feature request list can be [found here](https://github.com/erew123/alltalk_tts/discussions/74).
+I love hearing your ideas for new features!
+While I can't promise to implement every suggestion, I do consider all feedback carefully.
+Please share your thoughts in the [Discussions area](https://github.com/erew123/alltalk_tts/discussions) or via a Feature Request in the [Issues section](https://github.com/erew123/alltalk_tts/issues).

+### 🆘 **Please Note**
+This project is a labor of love, developed in my personal time.
+As such, my ability to respond to support requests is limited.
+I prioritize issues based on their impact and the number of users affected.
+I appreciate your understanding and patience.
+If your inquiry isn't covered by the documentation or existing discussions, and it's not related to a bug or feature request, I'll do my best to assist as time allows.

+### 💖 Showing Your Support
+If AllTalk has been helpful to you, consider showing your support through a donation on my [Ko-fi page](https://ko-fi.com/erew123).
+Your support is greatly appreciated and helps ensure the continued development and improvement of AllTalk.

 ### 🟩 Quick Setup (Text-generation-webui & Standalone Installation)
 For Windows 10/11 and Linux machines there is a quick setup script.
 Please note, Python on Windows requires you install the C++ development [tools](https://wiki.python.org/moin/WindowsCompilers) to compile packages, further details can be found in the help section.